dzharii/awesome-elasticsearch/README.md

 * [beats](https://www.elastic.co/products/beats) is the platform for building lightweight, open source data shippers for many types of data you want to enrich with Logstash, search and analyze in Elasticsearch, and visualize in Kibana.

 ## Books
 * [Deep Learning for Search](https://www.manning.com/books/deep-learning-for-search) - teaches you how to leverage neural networks, NLP, and deep learning techniques to improve search performance.
-(MEAP Nov 2017)
+(2019)
 * [Relevant Search: with applications for Solr and Elasticsearch](https://www.manning.com/books/relevant-search) - demystifies relevance work.
 Using Elasticsearch, it teaches you how to return engaging search results to your users, helping you understand and leverage the internals of Lucene-based search engines.
 (2016)
 * [Elasticsearch in Action](https://www.manning.com/books/elasticsearch-in-action) - teaches you how to build scalable search applications using Elasticsearch (2015)